CDT Code Reference

 Why It Costs What It Does

 Highest surgical complexity.
 Maximum bone removal.
-Highest risk of dry socket (35% incidence for lower third molars) and temporary nerve effects (1-5%).
+Highest risk of dry socket and temporary nerve effects (1-5%).

 Typically Included